 Ray West, managing partner of Rayburn West Financial, has been a registered investment advisor specializing in individual portfolio management since 2007.
 He is also a Charles Schwab asset custodian and a founding member of Pinnacle National Bank in Nashville (in 2000).
 West worked at First American National Bank, where he met friends Rob McCabe Jr. and Jennie McCabe before leaving with others to form Pinnacle Bank, including Pinnacle Asset Management.

 West enjoys mentoring students, and his former interns are now working at Blackrock, J.P Morgan, Goldman Sachs, Stifel Financial, Piper Sandler, Wells Fargo, Raymond James, Google, Capital One, Blackstone, Soros Family Office and other top firms.

 His career began 1991 at Merrill Lynch in Nashville.
 A University of Tennessee graduate with a B.S. in finance, he works with the Haslam College of Business and Vanderbilt’s Owen Graduate School to help students achieve top placements.
-West also serves on the president’s council of Nashville Christian School and formed the Stock Market Club at Montgomery Bell Academy in Nashville (which now has 114 student members).
+West also formed the Stock Market Club at Montgomery Bell Academy in Nashville (which now has 114 student members).
 He currently serves as housing corporation officer for the University of Tennessee’s chapter of Sigma Alpha Epsilon, where he previously served as chapter advisor.